 Basis of Presentation - This statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, intangible assets, allowance for doubtful accounts, accruals for liabilities, income taxes and other matters that affect the statement of financial condition and related disclosures.
 Actual results could differ materially from those estimates under different assumptions or conditions and the difference may be material to the statement of financial condition.
-The Company has evaluated subsequent events up to and including the date this statement of financial condition were issued.
+The Company has evaluated subsequent events up to and including the date this statement of financial condition was issued.
+See Note 15 for further discussion of a subsequent event.

-Cash and Cash Equivalents - Cash and cash equivalents are composed of interest-bearing deposits, money market mutual funds and U.S. government obligations that meet the definition of a cash equivalent.
+Cash and Cash Equivalents - Cash and cash equivalents are composed of interest-bearing deposits, money market mutual funds and U.S. treasury obligations that meet the definition of a cash equivalent.
 Cash equivalents are highly liquid investments with original maturities of less than 90 days that are not required to be segregated under federal or other regulations.

 Cash and Securities Segregated Under Federal and Other Regulations - As a broker-dealer carrying client accounts, the Company is subject to requirements related to maintaining cash or qualified securities in a segregated reserve account for the exclusive benefit of its clients in accordance with SEC Rule 15c3-3.
-At December 31, 2011, the Company had \$382.9 million in cash segregated in a special reserve bank account for the exclusive benefit of clients.
-Included within this account balance, the Company holds \$10,000 for the Proprietary Accounts of Introducing Brokers.
+At December 31, 2012, the Company had \$577.4 million in cash segregated in a special reserve bank account for the exclusive benefit of clients.
+Included within this account balance, the Company holds approximately \$60,000 for the Proprietary Accounts of Introducing Brokers.